If You’re Ready to Quit Smoking, These 7 Free Resources Can Help

 November is Lung Cancer Awareness Month.

-In the U.S., lung cancer is the leading cause of cancer-related death and the second most common cancer in both men and women.
+In the U.S., lung cancer is the second most common cancer in both men and women.
 More people die from lung cancer every year than from colon, breast and prostate cancer combined.

 The Benefits of Quitting Smoking